 Anglo-Saxon clothes were often made from wool that could be taken from their sheep.
 Men wore trousers and long tunics and women usually wore long dresses known as ‘peplos’.
 Both men and women used brooches to pin their clothes in places, normally around the neck or at the shoulders.

-See also Facts about ant?
+See also Facts about animal kingdom science?

 During the Anglo-Saxon era, textiles were created from natural materials like wool from sheep, linen from flax and imported silk.
 In the fifth and sixth centuries, women were the manufacturers of Anglo-Saxon clothing.
 They used to weave textiles on looms in their individual dwellings.